You Are About to Disappear

 0. Introduction

 You will first accustom yourself to the idea that your human cognition gives you a distorted, more complicated picture of the world than the one that really is out there.
-The examples listed in this introductory section aim at highlighting precisely this point: that human cognition has the tendency to distort and complicate the physical picture.
+The examples listed in this introductory section aim at highlighting precisely this point: human cognition has the tendency to distort and complicate the physical picture.

 0.1 Photons show us one thing, our brain sees another